Khan/github-script/README.md

 This action makes it easy to quickly write a script in your workflow that uses the GitHub API and the workflow run context.

-In order to use this action, a `script` input is provided.
+In order to use this action, a `script` input is provided. (you can also specify a path as `script-path`, and it will be required, and the default export will be called with (github, context, core) as arguments).
 The value of that input should be the body of an asynchronous function call.
 Two arguments will be provided: